mistybytes/Aleksy_Mi-ki_Prismatic/README.md

 - poor lightning
 - lightning in only one direction

-The power ups could include:
-- Temporary shot speed increase
-- Shield for the player
-- Double the coins spawn rate
-- Temporary movement speed increase
+Player will be able to unlock 6 weapons with each new location, they are already implemented

-Locations are to be bought by the player by a specific amount, on location unlock the upgrades reset.
+Locations are to be bought by the player by a specific amount, on location unlock the upgrades reset and a new weapon is unlocked.

 Plans for this week:

-- Add example graphics to figma
-- Add a save to a JSON file and start testing the game for bugs
+- Add a save to a JSON and PlayerPrefs(currently working on it)
-- Test the game on a mobile device to see if there is somfing needed to be done with the layout
+- finish the levels and gameplay so that it only needs graphics
+- create some music for the game